 It’s been said that millennial kids have a good sense of security and framework, knowing that their parents always have their back.
 And yes, there’s a very strong bond between parent and child thanks to helicopter parenting.
 Many more kids are honest about their struggles, their fears and their worries with their parents now than ever before.

 Sure, they might sometimes be over-scheduled and over observed, but they also don’t struggle as much emotionally as children of past generations have.
-As a result, kids are rebelling less because they feel more connected to their families.
+As a result, kids are rebelling less because they feel more connected to their families, and doing the right thing.
 If that’s not a reason to celebrate, right?